Kevin-Haigis-Lab/speclet/analysis/010_010_ceres-replicate.md

 - $o_i$: sgRNA-sepcific effect to account for noise in the measurement of sgRNA abundance in the reference pool
 - $\epsilon$: normal error

+### Notebook goal

+Here I will build three models: (1) without a CN covariate, (2) with a standard linear covariate for copy number, and (3) with a spline function for the CNA covariate.
+In this notebook, the models will be run with a subsample of the data, but they will eventually be turned into Python scripts to run on the full data set.

+### Set-up

 ```python
 import string
 import warnings